open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planetapps.md

 If the course "Virtual Interns" is not there, check `Manage Sync` of manager settings page to see if your synchronization has been completed.
 Otherwise please message us and "@" an admin in the Gitter chat so we can send you the course manually.

+Check out this [link](https://crowdin.com/page/tour#tab_translators) and [translation](https://open-learning-exchange.github.io/#!pages/translators/la-introduction.md) to learn how you can start contributing on Crowdin.

 ## Useful Links

 [Helpful links and videos](vi-faq.md#Helpful_Links)